Skip to content

 Mulch Options for Lexington Properties

 We install both pine straw and hardwood mulch across Lexington.
-Hardwood mulch (double-shredded) is the most popular — it holds color longer, suppresses weeds effectively, and gives a clean, manicured look.
-Pine straw is preferred on slopes where mulch would wash away, under pine trees where needles fall naturally, and for homeowners who want a lower-cost option.
-We also install cypress mulch, pine bark nuggets, and rubber mulch for playground areas.
-Color-enhanced mulch (black, brown, red) is available on request.
+Hardwood mulch (double-shredded) is the most popular -- it holds color longer, suppresses weeds effectively, and gives a clean, manicured look that HOAs and curb-conscious homeowners prefer.
+Pine straw is preferred on slopes where mulch would wash away, under pine trees where needles fall naturally, and for homeowners who want a lower-cost option with a natural woodland look.
+We also install cypress mulch (naturally insect-resistant), pine bark nuggets (for erosion-prone areas), and rubber mulch for playground areas.
+Color-enhanced mulch (black, brown, red) is available on request -- iron-oxide dye holds its look for 6-12 months vs 2-3 months for natural hardwood.

 Our Mulch Installation Process

-Step one is bed prep: we pull weeds, remove old decomposed mulch if it has built up past 4 inches, and cut fresh edges with a bed edger.
+Step one is bed prep: we pull weeds (roots and all, not just tops), remove old decomposed mulch if it has built up past 4 inches, and cut fresh edges with a bed edger.
 Clean edges make the difference between a mulch job that looks professional and one that looks homeowner-grade.
-Step two is application at 2–3 inches depth — enough to suppress weeds and retain moisture without smothering plant crowns.
-We keep mulch 3–4 inches away from tree trunks and shrub bases to prevent bark rot.
+We edge along all hardscape (driveways, walkways, patios) and lawn borders.
+Step two is application at 2-3 inches depth -- enough to suppress weeds and retain moisture without smothering plant crowns.
+We keep mulch 3-4 inches away from tree trunks and shrub bases to prevent bark rot.
+Step three is cleanup: all excess mulch is swept or blown off driveways, walkways, and lawn areas.
+The finished product should look like the beds were always this way -- no stray mulch, no messy edges, no gaps.

 Need mulching for your property?